Sienci-Labs/Resources/gsender/gs-additional-features.md

 ![](/_images/_gsender/_features/_rotary/gs_fe_ro_rotary-toggle.jpg){.aligncenter .size-medium}

-You will see a pop up warning you of the changes that are made, going into rotary mode.
+You will see a pop up warning you of the changes that are made, going into rotary mode:

+- Your Y-axis will be set to Zero in it's current position
+- Your firmware EEPROM values have been set to new values, better suited to the rotary.

 ![](/_images/_gsender/_features/_rotary/gs_fe_ro_rotary-popup.jpg){.aligncenter .size-medium}